julia-actions/julia-runtest/README.md

           arch: ${{ matrix.julia-arch }}
       - uses: julia-actions/julia-buildpkg@v1
       - uses: julia-actions/julia-runtest@v1
+        with:
+          annotate: true
 ```

 You can add this workflow to your repository by placing it in a file called `test.yml` in the folder `.github/workflows/`.
 [More info here](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions).

+Here, setting `annotate: true` causes GitHub "annotations" to appear when reviewing the PR, pointing to failing tests, if any.
+By default, `annotate` is set to false, but that may change in future releases of this action.
 ### Prefixing the Julia command

 In some packages, you may want to prefix the `julia` command with another command, e.g. for running tests of certain graphical libraries with `xvfb-run`.